Edward Salsberg MPA

 Mr. Salsberg successfully established and managed three health workforce research centers.
-From 2010 to 2013, Mr. Salsberg was the founding director of the National Center for Health Workforce Analysis in the U.S. Department of Health and Human Services, which was authorized by Affordable Care Act.
+From 2010 to 2013, Mr. Salsberg was the founding director of the National Center for Health Workforce Analysis in the U.S. Department of Health and Human Services, which was authorized by the Affordable Care Act.
 Prior to that, Mr. Salsberg established and directed the Center for Workforce Studies at the Association of American Medical Colleges (AAMC) and the Center for Health Workforce Studies at the School of Public Health at the University at Albany of the State University of New York (SUNY).
-All three health workforce centers have been leaders in providing information on the supply, demand, distribution and use of the health care workforce and they have pioneered approaches to collecting health workforce data.
+All three health workforce centers have been leaders in providing information on the supply, demand, distribution, and use of the healthcare workforce and they have pioneered approaches to collecting health workforce data.
 From 1984 until 1996, Mr. Salsberg was a Bureau Director at the New York State Department of Health.

 - Social Work Workforce Study, Funded by the Council on Social Work Education

 - The Nephrology Workforce, Funded by the American Society of Nephrology